GustafEnebog/CODE-project-1/README.md

 -- the "underline on hoover" has stopped working at some version of the code.
 -- Box shadow under header does not disapear with the responsive design for larger screensizes.

-Remaining to do list
+YES BUCKET!!!
--- Create link back back to index.html from the large, high-resolution image page (braide-flask.html).
+-- Create link "arrow" back back to index.html from the large, high-resolution image page (braide-flask.html).
+-- Fix gallery grid
+-- Fix About and contact
--- Make logo slightly larger, header slightly higher and push nav elements further down -- Adjust start of main content as to not hide under header -- Delete unused image files(2000px)
+-- Adjust start of main content as to not hide under header -- Right align send button
+-- Make message field larger
+-- Make first and last name field sideby side
+-- Padding before gallery headlines
+-- Padding before About section and between about and contact -- Make background all the way down on gallery display page

+-- Delete unused image files(2000px)
 -- Clean up code (delete commented out code)
 -- Delete unused files
--- Fix gallery grid
--- Fix About and contact
 -- Clean up surplus CSS-rules
 -- Clean up row structure (delete multiple empty rows etc.)
--- Add slider/carousel for the Hero image
 -- ...and OMG there is more!

+-- Add screenshots to readme

+MAYBE BUCKET!
+-- Make logo slightly larger, header slightly higher and push nav elements further down -- Add slider/carousel for the Hero image

+NO BUCKET